aarushi26-sys/cp2/README.md

 UID- 3035661724
 ------------
 ### Game Description ###
 Spartans is a text based 2-player text-based combat and strategy game.
-Each player chooses roles at the starting of the game and is given a particular gun, a melee weapon and a number of health shots which are predifined with the factors.
+Each player chooses roles at the starting of the game and is given a particular gun, a melee weapon and a number of health shots which are predefined with the factors.
 Each player role is balanced with different gun damages and melee damages.
 Players will use their weapons/health shots alternatively and the player who is able to eliminate the other player wins.

 ------------